 Aslan received a prosthetic leg at Texas Scottish Rite Hospital in Dallas, TX in July 2014.
 He came from a remote Russian mountain village to have his dream of walking finally come true!

 Lena Lebedeva, a 10 years-old girl from Russia, came to the U.S. in the summer of 2010.
-Happy Families International Center and the "I Want to Walk" program have made Lena's dream of walking come true!
+Life in Motion have made Lena's dream of walking come true!
 To be able to wear prostheses, Lena had undergone a surgery at the Texas Scottish Rite Hospital in Dallas, TX.
 In October of 2010, Lena returned to her hometown on her own legs!
 In 2015, Lena came back to the US to get her second set of legs.

 Sasha Pohilko, a 26 year-old artist, was born in the suburbs of Moscow.
 At the Texas Scottish Rite Hospital for Children, he got not two, but three prostheses!
 He sketched one of the ideas that he had for one of his prosthetics for the doctors and asked them to make it.
 The doctors agreed and made his, as well as their own version of prostheses.
 The prostheses will allow him to become even more mobile.
 Sasha also drew wonderful portraits of the doctors, nurses and other employees of the Texas Scottish Rite Hospital for Children.
 He surprised everyone so much with his talent (drawing without having any hands), that Texas Scottish Rite Hospital for Children organized an exhibition for his drawings.
 Now Sasha is going to one of the best art schools in Moscow, working with the “Artist Foundation” and having art classes with little kids in Russian orphanages.